Alcee Hastings: 1990 Secretary of State election

 Hastings attempted to make a political comeback by running for Secretary of State of Florida, campaigning on a platform of legalizing casinos.
 In a three-way Democratic primary, he placed second with 33% of the vote, behind newspaper columnist Jim Minter's 38% of the vote.
-In the runoff, which saw a large dropoff in turnout, Minter defeated Hastings, 67%–33%.
-Hastings won just one of Florida's 67 counties: Miami-Dade.
+In the runoff, which saw a large drop-off in turnout, Minter defeated Hastings, 67%–33%.
+Hastings won just one of Florida's 67 counties, namely Dade County.

 U.S. House of Representatives (1993–2021)

 Elections

 Hastings was elected to the United States House of Representatives in 1992, representing Florida's 23rd district.
-After placing second in the initial Democratic primary for the post, he scored an upset victory over state representative Lois J. Frankel in the runoff, and went on to easily win election in the heavily Democratic district.
+After placing second in the initial Democratic primary for the post, he scored an upset victory over state representative Lois J. Frankel in the runoff and went on to easily win the election in the heavily Democratic district.
 He did not face a serious challenge for reelection thereafter.
 Following redistricting, Hastings represented Florida's 20th district from January 2013 until his death.
 His death triggered a special election in 2022.